intel-mpx/intel-mpx.github.io/pages/microbenchmarks.md

 For this evaluation, we extended the scripts used to build Agner Fog's instruction tables.[^agnerfog] Our scripts can be [downloaded here]({{ site.url }}{{ site.baseurl }}/code/asm_measurements.zip).

-In our extension, we wrote a loop with 1,000 copies of an instruction under test and run the loop 100 times.
-This gives us 100,000 executions in total.
-We run each experiment 10 times to make sure the results were not influenced by external factors.
-For each run, we initialize all BND registers with dummy values to avoid interrupts caused by failed bound checks.

 | Instruction              | &mu;ops<sup>2</sup> | Tput | Lat     |   | P0<sup>3</sup> | P1<sup>3</sup> | P2<sup>3</sup> | P3<sup>3</sup> | P4<sup>3</sup> | P5<sup>3</sup> | P6<sup>3</sup> | P7<sup>3</sup> |
 |:-------------------------|--------------------:|-----:|--------:|---|         ------:|         ------:|         ------:|         ------:|         ------:|         ------:|         ------:|         ------:|
 | `bndmk b, m`<sup>1</sup> | 2                   | 2    | 1       |   |          1     |          1     |                |                |                |          1     |          1     |                |